 How To Increase Your Chance Of Approval During Your Bankruptcy Waiting Period

-A waiting period after bankruptcy is to your benefit as this time can (and should!) be utilized to rebuild credit.
+A waiting period after bankruptcy is to your benefit because this time can (and should) be utilized to rebuild credit.
 Bankruptcy or not, your credit score still impacts the amount of interest you’ll pay on a mortgage loan, so it’s wise to work on obtaining the healthiest score possible.
-There’s good news: the financial best practices for building/raising a credit score are the same whether bankruptcy is in a borrower’s background.
+There’s good news: The financial best practices for improving a credit score are the same regardless of whether bankruptcy is in a borrower’s background.
 Here are a few steps you’ll want to take:

-- Working to lower any outstanding debt obligations and lower your debt-to-income ratio as much as possible
+- Work to lower any outstanding debt obligations and lower your debt-to-income ratio (DTI) as much as possible.

-- Keeping requests for new lines of credit at a minimum
+- Keep requests for new lines of credit at a minimum.

 The Bottom Line